TheoChem-VU/PyFrag/docs/interactive_tutorial.rst

 Result example
 --------------
-After a job is submited, a website that summarize all information which include a) the converge inforamtion, b)the latest structure in the form of movie, c) the latest energy and coordinate and d) the activation strain analysis (if a job is finished) will pop up.
-User can decide if the trend of optimization is right or wrong, if necessary, the job can be stoped.
-After the input is varied, job will be resubmited and resume from where it stoped before.
+After the job has been submitted, a website will be launch that summarize all relevant information, including: the convergance information, the latest structure from the optimization in the form of movie, the latest energy and coordinates, and the activation strain analysis (if a job is finished).
+The user can decide if the trend of optimization is right or wrong, and if necessary, the job can be stopped.
+If the input file has been modified, the job will be resubmitted and the overall workflow will resume from where it stopped before.

 .. image:: jobresult.png
    :alt: result